DataOps Pillar: Target

 DataOps comes from a background of Agile, Lean and above all DevOps - so it's no surprise that it embodies a strong focus on governance, automation and collaborative delivery.
 The formulation of the Kinaesis® DataOps pillars isn't too different from others, although our interpretation reflects a background in financial sector data, rather than just software.
 However, I believe there's an extra pillar in DataOps that’s missing from the usual set.

-The importance of Design and UX
+The importance of setting a Target

 On the software development side, it's been accepted for a long time that User Experience (UX) is an important and somewhat separate branch of software delivery.
 Even before the 'digital channels' trend, whole companies focused on designing and building a user friendly experience.